src-d/blog/content/post/codesent.md

 # Theano has a built-in optimization for logsumexp so we can just write the expression directly
 ```

-I have looked at other classification result and can conclude the following.
+I have looked at other classification results and can conclude the following.
 First, the model
-was trained on data of one nature (tweets) and applied to data of different nature (comments).
+was trained on data of one nature (tweets) and applied to data of a different nature (comments).
 Thus it often exaggerates comment sentiment.
 Second, it behaves differently on two project types.
 The first type is projects which contain many details, many conditions, many checks and
 handle many edge cases.
 For example, language compilers (Go) or web servers (Django).
 BiDiSentiment